About the Inland Wetland & Watercourses Agency

 - Wetland Conservation: The City of Norwalk is fortunate to have retained a relative abundance of wetlands for an historic urban area.
 Inland wetlands are classified by the state’s regulatory definition according to soil type.
 Wetlands not only provide a necessary habitat for certain plants and animals, they are also vital to flood control and water quality renovation.
 The Inland Wetland Agency's responsibility then is to oversee and issue permits for any activity that might impact a wetland ecosystem.

 - Watercourse Conservation: The agency also regulates activities that may impact watercourses.
 The Norwalk River and the Five Mile River are the main watercourses within city limits.
 Each river’s watershed contains tributaries (smaller watercourses that feed into these larger watercourses) that are also regulated.

 Rivers Regulated by the Agency

 The Five Mile River gathers water from Keelers Brook, Holy Ghost Father’s Brook, and smaller unnamed brooks, while the Norwalk River takes in the Silvermine River and Silvermine Brook.
 A small portion of the northeast corner of the city discharges into Stony Brook, which is a tributary of the Saugatuck River.
-All of these watercourses, and any land within 100 feet of them, is regulated by the agency.
+All of these watercourses, any small stream that feeds them, and any land within 100 feet of any watercourse, is regulated by the agency.